turingschool/curriculum/source/projects/idea_box.markdown

 Bundler.require
 ```

-In the first two lines of `app.rb` we made sure that our ruby file has access
+In the first two lines of `app.rb` we loaded Bundler and told it to require everything specified in the `Gemfile`.
-to the dependencies that we defined in the Gemfile and installed with the
-`bundle install` command.

-### Create the application container
+### Create the Application Container

 ```ruby
 class IdeaBoxApp < Sinatra::Base
 end
 ```

-Then we create a ruby class which is going to be our application, and make it
+Then we create a Ruby class which is going to be our application.
+It
-inherit from `Sinatra::Base`, which provides the application with a bunch of
+inherits from `Sinatra::Base`, which provides the application with all the Sinatra functionality.
-behavior that we can use to define our web app:

-### Define the URL to match
+### Define the URL to Match

 ```ruby
 class IdeaBoxApp < Sinatra::Base